-Many “chippies” proudly let you know exactly which farm supplies the potatoes for their chips, and which fishing boat caught the fish you’ll be enjoying.
+Many ‘chippies’ proudly let you know precisely which farm supplies the potatoes for their chips and which fishing boat caught the fish you’ll enjoy.

-Grimsby was once the largest and busiest fishing town in the world, but the Cod Wars of the 1970s took their toll.
+Grimsby was once the most significant and busiest fishing town in the world, but the Cod Wars of the 1970s took their toll.
 Today, Yorkshire smokehouses produce exquisitely flavoured kippers.
 You can choose ones with just the right degree of smoke to suit your palate.

-Bridlington in East Yorkshire is where hardy local fishermen land some of the best crab and lobster in Europe.
-While much of the lobster is exported to Europe, you’ll find dressed crab up and down the Yorkshire coast, and at independent fishmongers.
+Bridlington in East Yorkshire is where hardy local fishermen land some of Europe’s best crab and lobster.
+While much of the lobster is exported to Europe, you’ll find dressed crab up and down the Yorkshire coast and at independent fishmongers.
 Try the unpretentious beach kiosks in Scarborough for some of the best sea foods from Yorkshire!

 Best Yorkshire Food – Delicious Dairy

 Cistercian monks who settled in Wensleydale brought cheese-making to this part of Yorkshire in the 12th century.
-Still, it was Wallace and Gromit who put Wensleydale on the global map as a great cheese – particularly with Christmas cake.
+Still, Wallace and Gromit put Wensleydale on the global map as a great cheese – particularly with Christmas cake.

 Yorkshire Dama Squeaky Cheese

 Yorkshire Dama Cheese is a multi-award-winning dairy company set up by Syrian refugee Razan Alsous.
 The delicious semi-hard squeaky cheese is a firm favourite in trendy restaurants, where it’s a popular accompaniment to gourmet burgers.